pepperize/cdk-autoscaling-gitlab-runner/API.md

 The amazonec2-keypair-name parameter.

-A set of security credentials that you use to prove your identity when connecting to an Amazon EC2 instance.
+A set of security credentials that you use to prove your identity when connecting to an Amazon EC2 instance.  <b>using --amazonec2-keypair-name also requires --amazonec2-ssh-keypath</b>

 > https://gitlab.com/gitlab-org/ci-cd/docker-machine/-/blob/main/drivers/amazonec2/amazonec2.go#L398